Mahesh1138459/AI-ATS-Resume-Checker-with-Google-Gemini-1.5-flash/README.md

 ## Notes

-- Ensure your Google API key is set as an environment variable named "GOOGLE_API_KEY" for Google Gemini Pro Vision.
+- Ensure your Google API key is set as an environment variable named "GOOGLE_API_KEY" for Google Gemini 1.5 Flash.

 Feel free to explore, analyze, and make data-driven decisions with the **Hire Like a Fortune 500** ATS! 🚀